Header menu logo Euclid

 Returns: Quaternion

-Angles are given in Degrees, The order in which to apply rotations is Y-Z-X, which means that the object will first be rotated around its Y-axis, then its Z-axis finally its X-axis.
+Angles are given in Degrees, The order in which to apply rotations is Y-Z-X, which means that the object will first be rotated around its Y-axis, then its Z-axis and finally its X-axis.
 This uses intrinsic Tait-Bryan angles.
 This means that rotations are performed with respect to the local coordinate system.
 That is, for order Y-Z-X, the rotation is first around the local-Y-axis (which is the same as the World-Y-axis), then around local-Z (which may now be different from the World Z-axis), then local-X (which may be different from the World X-axis)

 degreesY : float